 All Bearded Iris are fairly shallow rooted and when planting require a sunny well drained position.
 These Iris flower after tulips have finished, and before most perennials flower.

-Bearded Iris or ‘Iris germanica’ (picture right) are probably the most popular of all iris, attractive, tough and drought tolerant.
-WIth dwarf, intermediate and tall growing forms and a huge range of colours you are sure to find a suitable bearded iris for any situation.
+These are probably the most popular of all iris, attractive, tough and drought tolerant.
+With dwarf, intermediate and tall growing forms and a huge range of colours you are sure to find a suitable bearded iris for any situation.

 Tall Bearded Iris

 It is the tall varieties that we most often see in the gardens across Australia they can reach around .5 to .8m in height.
 They really are a hardy plant thriving in hot summers and yet appreciating our cold winters.

 With many new releases each year cultivar names do change, ‘Victoria Falls’ with its blue flowers and ‘Winterland’ with white flowers with a touch of pink are two popular varieties.

 All will grow well from Sydney through to Melbourne and Hobart, in Brisbane and and in the warmer suburbs of Adelaide Perth and even Western Sydney the lack of a winter chill can inhibit flowering.